Manuel de Dios Unanue

 Manuel de Dios Unanue (4 January 1943 – 11 March 1992) was a Cuban-born U.S. journalist, radio show host, anti-drug crusading editor of magazines Cambio XXI and Crimen, and editor-in-chief of El Diario La Prensa, New York City's largest Spanish-language daily newspaper.

-He was murdered in Queens, New York, on 11 March 1992, by alleged hitman Alejandro Wilson Mejia-Velez.
+He was murdered in Elmhurst, Queens, New York, on 11 March 1992, by alleged hitman Alejandro Wilson Mejia-Velez.
 His murder marked the first time a journalist on United States soil had been killed by Colombian drug traffickers.

 Early life and education

 Manuel de Dios Unanue was born in Camaguey, Cuba, on 4 January 1943.
 Along with his family, de Dios went into voluntary exile from Castro's Cuba, settling first in Spain, before emigrating to Puerto Rico in 1967.

-De Dios received an M.S. in Criminology from the Inter-American University in Puerto Rico before relocating to New York City in 1973.
+De Dios received an M.S. in Criminology from the Interamerican University of Puerto Rico in Puerto Rico before relocating to New York City in 1973.
 In November 1978, de Dios was part of a group of expatriates who participated in a controversial "dialogue" with Fidel Castro and other Cuban officials and became a member of its Committee of 75.
 "Dialogue" leader defector Rev. Manuel Espinosa accused de Dios of being a Castro "agent."